ValeevGroup/tiledarray/INSTALL.md

 expect the most recent release of MADNESS to work with TiledArray.
 To ensure you are using the correct version of MADNESS, we recommend allowing CMake to automatically download, configure, and build MADNESS (this is the default behavior).
-When CMake is building MADNESS, the configure script will checkout the correct revision of MADNESS.
+When CMake is configuring TiledArray, it will checkout the correct revision of MADNESS.

 The following CMake options may be used to modify build behavior or find